BankSupakorn/BankSupakorn/README.md

 - 👋 Hi
-- 👀 I’m interested in theoretical particle physics ,experimental particle physics ,electromagnetic fields and waves ,electronic material
+- 👀 I’m interested in Theoretical Particle Physics
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...